- Smart styling stands out

-The CR-Z's engine is a 1.5-liter four-cylinder unit that's paired with a 15-kilowatt (20-horsepower) electric motor between the engine and transmission.
-Last year's upgrade boosted the output to 130 horsepower, and the six-speed manual version now has rated torque of 140 lb-ft.
-Last year also saw the addition of a boost function: a "Plus Sport System" lets the driver press a steering-wheel button marked "S+" that directs the battery to deliver an extra jolt of electric torque for up to 5 seconds if its charge is sufficient.
-The battery pack now uses lithium-ion cells--the CR-Z was the last Honda to make the switch, last year--which are lighter and have higher energy density than the previous nickel-metal-hydride pack used in the 2011-2012 CR-Z.
+The CR-Z's engine is a 1.5-liter four-cylinder unit that's paired with a 15-kilowatt (20-horsepower) electric motor sandwiched between the engine and transmission.
+A 2013 upgrade boosted the output to 130 horsepower, and the six-speed manual version now has rated torque of 140 lb-ft.
+CR-Zs now also include a boost function: a "Plus Sport System" lets the driver press a steering-wheel button marked "S+" that directs the motor to deliver an extra jolt of electric torque for up to 5 seconds if the battery's charge is sufficient.
+The battery pack uses lithium-ion cells--the CR-Z was the last Honda to make the switch--which are lighter and have higher energy density than the nickel-metal-hydride pack used in early CR-Zs.

 Fuel efficiency depends on the transmission you choose.
 Get the continuously variable transmission (CVT), and the car is rated a combined 37 mpg (36 mpg city, 39 mpg highway).
 It's also available with a six-speed manual gearbox--making it one of very few hybrids indeed with a stick--which gives it a sportier driving character, but reduces mileage to 34 mpg combined (31 mpg city, 38 mpg highway).

-The 2014 Honda CR-Z is a small, tossable two-seat hatchback that's not quite a sports car.
-It's also not quite an uber-efficient fuel economy champ, which is pretty much the summary of its problems: It tries to be two things and succeeds at neither.
+The 2015 Honda CR-Z is a small, tossable two-seat hatchback that's not quite a sports car.
+It's also not quite an efficiency champ, which is pretty much the summary of its problems: It tries to be two things and succeeds at neither.

 The CR-Z's powertrain is similar to that used in the Honda Civic Hybrid: a 1.5-liter four-cylinder engine and a 15-kilowatt (20-horsepower) electric motor sandwiched between engine and transmission.
 It's rated at 130 horsepower combined, with torque of 140 lb-ft.
 Its most interesting feature may be the "Plus Sport System," which lets the driver press a "S+" button on the steering wheel to deliver an extra jolt of electric torque for up to 5 seconds (if the lithium-ion battery has sufficient charge).